violabs/mentor/testing/01_Beginner/02_Setup/02_setup.md

 We will make some updates to the project before we start working on it.

-We will do is to change the `application.properties` to `application.yml`.
+First we will change the `application.properties` to `application.yml`.
 Click to rename the file and replace `.properties` with `.yml`.
 Then update the file to have:

 ```yaml